 How to use the component in your projects

 First of all let us say that if this guide should not be clear to you, feel free to contact our support team for any doubt or curiosity you may have: we usually answer all of our customers questions in less than 24 hours.
 Note that the purpose of this guide is to give a taste of the main features available inside Audio Sound Editor for .NET.

 As an integration to this guide several examples of use of this component can be found inside the "Samples" folder: if during the setup phase you left the installation directory to its default, you will find them inside "C:\Program Files\Audio Sound Editor for .NET\Samples".

 The first needed step is to add the control to your project: see the How to add the control to your projects tutorial for details.

-Before starting sound editing management, the component needs to be initialised: for this purpose it's mandatory a call to the InitEditor method; the best place to call this initialisation method is usually the container form initialisation function: for example, when using Visual C#, it will be the Form_Load function.
-The main purposes of calling the InitEditor method is to synchronise the component with its container form
+Before starting sound editing management, the component needs to be initialized: for this purpose it's mandatory a call to the InitEditor method; the best place to call this initialization method is usually the container form initialization function: for example, when using Visual C#, it will be the Form_Load function.
+The main purposes of calling the InitEditor method is to synchronize the component with its container form.

 After the control's initialization we should decide if the sound under editing will be stored in memory or inside a temporary file: this can be done through the GetStoreMode and SetStoreMode methods; it's important to note that the sound under editing will be always stored in uncompressed WAV PCM format so its total size could become an issue when dealing with low-end systems: